SysKitTeam/docs-spdockit/how-to/spdockit-insights/insights-search-guide.md

                     that the operators must be **UPPERCASED**.

 ### AND operator
 This is the default operator.
 The query: **database error** is equivalent to **database AND error**.
 Both terms must exist somewhere in the document.
-You can also use &amp;&amp; instead of the word AND.
+You can also use **&&** instead of the word AND.

 ### OR operator
 Use this operator when you want to match multiple terms. **Server:Server1 OR Server:Server2** will return events from both Server1 and Server2.
-You can also use || instead of the word OR.
+You can also use **||** instead of the word OR.

 ### NOT operator
-Used to exclude events from your search.
-Level:Critical NOT administration will return critical events that do not have the term administration.
-You can also use ! instead of the word NOT.
+Used to exclude events from your search. **Level:Critical NOT administration** will return critical events that do not have the term administration.
+You can also use **!** instead of the word NOT.

 Similar results can be achieved by using the – operator. **Level:critical – administration**.